hiql/dev-tricks/README.md

 ## My Development Environment

-I have been using VS Code for a fews years, but now I want to experience using neovim as my first choice IDE, I hope I can stick to it.
+I have been using VS Code for a few years, but now I want to experience using neovim as my first choice IDE, I hope I can stick to it.